kj71/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A 3X3 Tic Toe Game created in React
+A 3X3 Tic Tac Toe Game created in React